abhi74k/pvnet/README.md

 # pvnet
-PVNet implement for CS231a project
+PVNet implementation for CS231a project at Stanford